IoannisDem/online_face_recognition_and_detection/README.md

 	- [x] Load a pre-trained model
 	- [x] Apply incremental learning for new faces

-* Detect hand gestures using OpenCV:
+* Face Tracking Pipeline:
-	- [x] Implement on video
+	- [x] Face Tracker
  	- [ ] Combine MTCNN and KCF tracking
- 	- [ ] Apply face blurrying
+  		- [ ] Detect face using MTCNN and apply tracker
+    		- [ ] Leverage CV algorithms to fast compare frames and use MTCNN where appropriate (new person joining the frame) -> stress on retaining high FPS